LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 A similar line is included in mserve\_np.q itself, but using the varible MSERVE\_PLUGINS.

-### Adaptations in servant.q

-The changes in servant.q to support these plugins are related to the stubs "getrole" and "allowedfn" provided in secure\_invocation.q
+### Stub functions for authentication and authorization

+The secure\_invocation.q module provides two functions designed to be overridden by plugins providing authentication and authorization.

+The **"getrole"** function returns a symbol representing the role corresponding to the authenticated user name.
-The "getrole" function coded there is a default that is used when authentication is not provided in servant.q Note that when running with mserve\_np.q, authentication is done there and only authorization is done in servant.q.
+The default in secure\_invocation.q simply return

+Note that when running with mserve\_np.q, authentication is done there and only authorization is done in servant.q.
 In that case we get the role from the options dictionary of the request, returning a null symbol when it is not provided.

-The "allowedfn" function coded there is a default that is used when authorization is not provided in servant.q.
+The **"allowedfn"** function coded there is a default that is used when authorization is not provided in servant.q.
 While it accepts a "role" argument, it always returns all the functions in the .api namespace.

 ### Authentication